 Free annual gas safety checks performed by qualified engineers

-If you think you might benefit from the Priority Services Register, the first step is to contact your supplier.
-To find these contact details, take a look at your energy bill or search online.
-If you don’t use the same supplier for gas and electricity, you’ll need to register with both companies.
-When you speak to your supplier, you should also mention if you’re dependent on a consistent energy supply due to a medical condition.
+If you think you might benefit from the Priority Services Register, start by contacting your supplier – you’ll find contact details on your latest bill or by searching online.
+If you use different suppliers for gas and electricity, you’ll need to register with both companies.
+When you speak to your supplier, be sure to mention if you’re dependent on a consistent energy supply due to a medical condition.
 Suppliers will be able to pass on your details to the network operator.

 Yes.
 Your status on the Priority Services Register scheme will have no impact on switching suppliers.
-Ofgem has recently made it easier to track PSR customers through the system when switching, but just in case you should mention it to the new supplier.
+Ofgem has recently made it easier to track PSR customers through the system when switching, but you should mention your status to the new supplier, just in case.
 It will give you a list of available services when you sign up.

 Switching suppliers gives you the chance not only to benefit from cheaper prices, but a host of new benefits.
 Because each provides slightly different services to vulnerable customers, you might want to look at what’s offered under the PSR scheme when you’re comparing plans.
 Customer service ratings should also give some indication of how you’ll be treated.

-There are additional support services available to customers, whether or not you’re registered as part of this scheme.
+Yes, and they’re not dependent on your being registered on the PRS.
 For example, many homeowners are eligible for free gas safety checks every 12 months.
 You’ll qualify for this service if you receive a means-tested benefit and fall under one of the following categories:

 You live with a child under the age of five